-As indicated in this order, the Council is prepared to forward its recommendation to the Governor except for the PSD air permit.
-However, EFSEC does not find it appropriate to send an incomplete recommendation to the Governor on the proposed amendments.
-Because EPA must also sign the PSD air permit, EFSEC is waiting for a decision from the EPA.
+As indicated in the Initial Order, the Council is prepared to forward its recommendation to the Governor except for the PSD air permit.
+EFSEC did not find it appropriate to send an incomplete recommendation to the Governor on the proposed amendments at the time of the Initial Order.
+Because EPA must co-sign the PSD air permit, EFSEC was waiting for a decision from the EPA.
 The Council understands that completion of the PSD air permit amendment may require additional time after EPA has made a determination.
 The Council will not be able to complete the permit and the remainder of this process until after EPA has made a determination and EFSEC, and/or the EPA, have issued any further public notice and/or conducted hearings that may be required.
+However, the Council now finds that a substantial amount of time has elapsed since the application was submitted and the adjudication completed.
+It is not fair to the Applicant or other parties to suspend indefinitely our recommendation to the Governor on the amendments pending resolution of the PSD air emissions permit by EPA.

-Therefore, this Initial Order will be entered with the proposed draft Amended SCA and a recommendation for approval subject to completion of the PSD air permit process.
-Upon completion of the PSD air permit process, the completed PSD air permit will be incorporated in the Council's final order and attached to the draft Amended SCA for the Governor's consideration.
+Therefore, this Order will be entered with the proposed draft Amended SCA and a recommendation for conditional approval, subject to completion of the PSD air permit process, will be sent to the Governor.
+Upon completion of the PSD air permit process, the completed PSD air permit may be incorporated in a supplemental order and, with such additional attachments to the draft Amended SCA as the Council deems appropriate, transmitted to the Governor for consideration.